ajitagupta/learnyouwantteachyoumust/README.md

 # Learn you want.
 Teach you must.

 In this post we stress the importance of teaching and how it can be conducted.
-As a matter of fact, there is no way out.
+As a matter of fact, there is no way out [1].
 If you want to continue growing you have to teach - students, peers, interns, family, friends, superiors, seniors, juniors and the list goes on.
 This is where the depth comes, as opposed to a cursory understanding of the subject matter.
 However, don't precipitate your actions!
 Don't rush!
 It takes time to reach that level but once you're there you can cruise along.

 ## Focus.
 It all starts with focus.
 Focus is the opposite of distraction.
 You might know all possible productivity hacks and techniques in the world, but if you can't sit down and focus on a task you are getting nowhere.
 Subdue the urge to pour another cup of coffee, check your email, phone or Facebook account.
 Also make sure you are done with other important tasks of the day to prevent further interruptions.
 Now get started!
 Once you gain momentum it will be relatively easy to maintain your focus.
 Having concrete goals also adds up to your attention span and makes it easier to stay productive (see [Trello](https://trello.com/)).